|Absorption of Zn and Fe from bio fortified pearl millet in young Indian children||Child Health, Nutrition||India||Hambidge, M.|

 Susan B Rifkin, PhD, adjunct faculty at the Colorado School of Public Health and a Senior Research Fellow, Institute of Social Psychology, at the London School of Economics, has been building on the results of a symposium held in Washington, DC in April 2010 with the Department of Preventive Medicine, University of Geneva, and analyzing experiences from countries that have evidence of improved health outcomes from including policies of community participation.

-Deborah Thomas, PhD, Associate Professor, Department of Geography and Environmental Sciences, University of Colorado Denver, is collaborating with local researchers to conduct this project.
-The University of Colorado Denver and the Department of Community Medicine at Bugando University College of Health Sciences in Tanzania have formed a collaborative partnership to build an area of concentration around health GIS and evidence-informed decision making, applying GIS as a research tool around a variety of projects, including HIV mapping in Misungwi District and disease mapping in the Ngorongoro Conservation Area (NCA) focusing on malaria.
+Deborah Thomas, PhD, Associate Professor, Department of Geography and Environmental Sciences, University of Colorado Denver, is collaborating with Tanzanian colleagues to develop this relationship across research and educational activities.
+The University of Colorado Denver and the School of Public Health at CUHAS in Tanzania have formed a collaborative partnership to build an area of concentration around health GIS and evidence-based decision making.
+In addition to delivering training modules and involving both US and Tanzanian student, the collaboration has applied GIS as a research tool around a variety of projects, including HIV mapping in Misungwi District, artisanal gold mining, and disease mapping in the Ngorongoro Conservation Area (NCA) focusing on malaria.
+This project is ongoing.

 |Developing Dental Capacities in Guatemala's Trifinio Region||Dental, Training/Education||Guatemala||Shick, E.|